What happens first to the person arrested?

 Posting Bail allows a defendant to be free prior to their court date.
-There is no disruption in their life and they can return to work, adequately prepare for the court dates and also change the court dates to suit their schedule.
-If no bail is posted, the defendant will appear on the court set court dates in prison issued clothing and handcuffs.
+There is no disruption in their life and they can return to work.
+Bail allows them to adequately prepare for the court dates and also change the court dates to suit their schedule.
+If no one posts bail for the detainee, they will appear on the court dates in prison clothing and handcuffs.
 Most of the time this will imply to the judge and jury that the defendant is already guilty.
-Unfortunately, it gives the impression the detainee is going through acclimation to the prison system reducing their chances of a successful outcome.
-However, a defendant on bail can reschedule the court dates, wearing their own appropriate attire.
+Unfortunately, it gives the impression the detainee is going through acclimation to the prison system.
+Therefore, reducing their chances of a successful outcome.
+However, a defendant “on bail” can reschedule the court dates, wearing their own appropriate attire.
 Wearing normal clothes or even a suit and tie can greatly minimize any undue bias.

 When will the Defendant be released?

-Once the Bond is posted the process for release has started.
-This process depends on the Jail and usually takes 4 to 12 hours or sometimes more.
+Once we post the bond, the process for release will begin.
+This release process depends on the jail and usually takes 4 to 12 hours or sometimes more.